 Evidence & safety

-A practical note on What to know about AI-supported focus suggestions before changing a face yoga routine for a before-skincare pause where comfort matters more than intensity, written with realistic expectations and a specific next step.
+A practical note on Routine change check: AI supported focus suggestions for a before-skincare pause where comfort matters more than intensity, written with realistic expectations and a specific next step.

 Direct answer